Be honest, do you really know how happy you are?

 It’s not that Fern doesn’t want to be happy but, she just never figured out what happiness was.

-When “stuff” didn’t make Fern happy, she decided it wasn’t her fault that she had to live a horrible life, it was everyone else not working hard enough to make her happy.
-Can you imagine being married to her?
+When “stuff” didn’t make Fern happy, she decided it wasn’t her fault that she had to live a horrible life

 Of course, Fern isn’t alone in her suffering, people who choose to never be happy are always looking for elusive happiness in new relationships, more money, more belongings, etc.